-Clinical Facts & Questions
+Facts & Questions

-On this page you’ll find information about current and future Kawasaki Disease guidelines, find useful questions you might want to ask at your next appointment and get to know who the leading doctors are in this field – and where Kawasaki Disease centres of excellence are, in the UK.
+On this page you’ll find information about current Kawasaki Disease guidelines, find useful questions you might want to ask at your next appointment and get to know who the leading doctors are in this field – and where Kawasaki Disease centres of excellence are, in the UK.

 Current UK Guidelines for Kawasaki Disease

-Our 2013 U.K. guidelines can be downloaded here.
+The current U.K. guidelines can be downloaded here.